foysavas/html-auth-quote/README.md

 The `<auth-quote>` is an easily embeddable HTML tag that includes cryptographic metadata authenticating its author.

-To enable others to `<auth-quote>` your documents, you first cryptographically sign the content in special way:
+To enable others to `<auth-quote>` your documents, you first cryptographically sign the content in a special way:

 1) produce a merkle tree of hashes from the sentences of your document
 2) sign the merkle root of the above tree